jrlanglois/jrlanglois.github.io/_posts/2025-12-24-juce-module-design-tips.md

 #include "squarepine_EffectProcessorChain.h"
 ```

-Using `find` or `CTRL/CMD+F`, it becomes abundantly clear where a file lives and which module it originates from when applying a concept-specific naming approach.
+Using `find` or `CTRL/CMD+F`, it becomes abundantly clear where a file lives and which module it originates from (or at least _who_ it originates from) when applying a concept-specific naming approach.

 #### Definitions